We use cookies to help you navigate efficiently and perform certain functions.

 For days in the outdoors, we recommend the use of lightweight, breathable, moisture-wicking fabrics made of wool or synthetic fibers.
 Cotton is not recommended for days spent hiking as it does not allow for heat or moisture to enter or escape, and it will not dry easily once wet.

 We recommend using a backpack for your convenience, or a medium-sized suitcase if you prefer.
-Heavy luggage is not recommended for the health of the CEO, who will take a lead in loading the storage trailer.
+Heavy luggage is not recommended for the health of the Expedition Leader, who will take a lead in loading the storage trailer.
 Due to space in the trailer, we will not be able to accommodate more than one piece of main luggage per person.
 A good size day-pack (20-35L) is also essential to carry your personal gear for the day, as access to luggage between destinations will be limited.
 This daypack will be used to carry your personal gear for the day, your lunch and a water bottle.

 It is important to pack clothes for warm days and cool evenings, as well as a light jacket.
 A set of smart casual clothes is also advisable.